tyrinlewis123/circularity/README.md

 Blocks of code belong to functions, loops and conditional statements.

 Code blocks are always encased within the braces `{ // code block... }`, and the code inside them is always indented by one tab.
 The `{ }` braces around code blocks might seem confusing because these braces also represent Object literals.
-You will, however, come to knowing when they stand for an Object, and when they represent a code block: it has everything to do with the _keyword_ that precedes the braces.
+You will, however, come to know when they stand for an Object, and when they represent a code block: it has everything to do with the _keyword_ that precedes the braces.

 For example: